 When you shift to making more meals from scratch it should be easier to reduce the amount of sugar in your foods.

 Breads don’t generally have a lot of sugar but they process in your body just like sugar.

 Often times, when you eat bread you will crave sugar later in the day.

 When you stop eating bread and crackers you will often stop the carb/sugar cycle that’s so easy to get into.

 If I’m not careful I can eat 2 servings of crackers just on the way home from the grocery store.
 I’ve made it a habit to have some nuts in my purse for a snack without throwing my blood sugar for a loop.

 Find alternatives to pasta.
 I don’t know about you but pasta always makes me crave dessert.
-Instead of pasta, you can try using these noodles or spaghetti squash.
+Instead of pasta, you can try using these Miracle Noodles (get them here) or spaghetti squash.